-Ever wondered, how to make a burger on the stove?
-This homemade burger recipe is great for apartment living and anyone without an outdoor grill.
-Make this simple burger recipe right in your cast-iron skillet.
+Ever wondered how to make a burger on the stove?
+This homemade burger recipe is great for apartment living or anytime you don't feel like firing up the grill.
+In just 20 minutes, you can make juicy, flavorful burgers using your cast iron skillet.

-I'm a firm believer that the perfect burger is however YOU make it whether that's with a slice of cheese, loaded with fresh toppings or served with a side of seasoned french fries.
+I'm a firm believer that the perfect burger is however you like it, whether that's topped with melted cheese, loaded with fresh toppings, or served with a side of seasoned fries.

-I prefer medium-rare meat, and my burgers to be nice and juicy, melt in your mouth.
-Homemade beef burgers are extremely easy to make so even if it's your first time this recipe will turn you into a pro!
-The best way to make a great burger on the stovetop is in a hot skillet, preferably a cast iron pan.
+Homemade beef burgers are extremely easy to make, so even if it's your first time, this recipe will turn you into a pro!
+The best way to make a great burger on the stovetop is in a hot skillet, preferably a cast-iron pan.

 Jump to:

 - Good quality ground beef.
-I usually get 85% grass-fed lean beef.
-I like a higher fat content to keep my burgers juicy and the meat tender.
+I usually get 85% lean grass-fed beef.
+I like a higher fat content to keep my burgers juicy, flavorful and tender.

-- Beef mixture.
-I use simple ingredients in my beef mixture like salt, black pepper and garlic powder.
-You can also add yellow onion or onion powder to the burger patty.
+- Seasonings.
+I use simple ingredients like salt, black pepper and garlic powder.
+Onion powder or finely diced yellow onion are great additions, too.

 See the recipe card below for the remaining ingredients and quantities.